cjug/cjug-meeting-intro/sections/cjug.md

 --section--
 ## Upcoming Event(s)

-* June 11: Simple, Reliable Sagas in Java and Temporal by Peter Sullivan (https://lu.ma/3ucoh16v)
-* July (pending): Lightning Talks with optional practice session
+* July 24 (To be confirmed - jointly with [AI Collective Chicago](https://aicollective.com/chapters/chicago)): Lightning Talks with optional practice session
-* August 18 or 20: Francois Martin (from Karakun in Switzerland)
+* August 19 (To be confirmed): Francois Martin (from Karakun in Switzerland)
 * September: Gerrit Grunwald from Azul
 <br/><br/>
 #### Other confirmed speakers include: